-In addition, we will further reduce costs by implementing a limited reduction in force, which will serve to further streamline our operations.
-The reduction in force affects personnel in all three company locations and is primarily focused on those departments not directly related to production.
-It is expected to reduce our labor costs by approximately \$0.8 million per year.
+We recently implemented a limited reduction in force to further streamline our operations and reduce costs.
+This is the third reduction in force in force in two years; the layoffs since 2016 have affected personnel in all three company locations.
+The most recent reduction was focused on those departments not directly related to production and is expected to reduce our labor costs by approximately \$0.6 million per year.